Fargo’s flat. And while that doesn’t make for great downhill skiing or mountain climbing, it does make for incredible sunset views.

 From the river

-Rent a kayak or sit beside the river and watch the colors of the sky reflected in the Red River of the North, or wake up early and paddle as the sun comes up.
+Sit or park beside the river and watch the colors of the sky reflected in the Red River of the North, or wake up early and paddle as the sun comes up.

 Airport viewing area

-Fargo’s Hector International Airport has an east-facing viewpoint where you can watch planes land and take off.
-The flatness of the prairie mixed with the open space required for runways means epic views of sunrises.
+Fargo’s Hector International Airport has an east-facing viewpoint where the flatness of the prairie mixed with the open space required for runways means epic views of sunrises.

 Somewhere with a vanishing point

-The incredibly straight roads and train tracks of these parts make for stunning sunset or sunrise views.
+The incredibly straight roads and flat horizons of these parts make for stunning sunset or sunrise views.
 Because it’s the prairie, you often won’t find trees in the way, but the few you do add spectacular silhouettes to the picture.

 Winter or summer, many of Fargo-Moorhead’s parks make for sunset-watching dreams.